usaid-cs/yesterday-i-learned/biology.md

 1. There are many kinds of fats; [brown fats](http://en.wikipedia.org/wiki/Brown_adipose_tissue) are metabolically more active than white fats, so it is better.
 It is also associated with heat generation in hibernating mammals.
 1. "Swamp ass" refers to the stench arising from not having wiped thoroughly.
 Bidets eliminate swamp ass.
 1. Ejeculate "gloops" out of a vagina at different times, easily on the day after. (/u/Kiwi-98)
+1. After getting the stomach cut open, the C-section recipient (male, female, or other combinations of kins) is encouraged to breastfeed.